 However, firstly, you need to register your limited company for HMRC Online Services.
 You can do this here.

-You then will need to select the taxes you want your accountant to deal with on your behalf from your Business Tax Account.
+You must then select the taxes you want your accountant to handle on your behalf from your Business Tax Account.

-HMRC will post codes to your company registered office address for each tax – in the same way as detailed in option b) above.
+HMRC will post codes to your company’s registered office address for each tax, as detailed in option b) above.

 Finally, after completing all of these steps, you will be able to appoint an agent to act on your company’s behalf – for each type of tax (CT, VAT, PAYE, and potentially Self Assessment for directors).